Andrew20241/Andrew20241.github.io/index.md

   <div class="about-section">
     <h2>About</h2>
-    <p>Welcome to my portfolio!
-I'm passionate about building interesting projects and sharing my work.
-Here you'll find a collection of my recent projects and explorations in software development.</p>
+    <p>Welcome to my website, I am a Computer Science @ Georgia Tech.
+In the project section of the website, it will describe about the projects that I have been working on and completed</p>
   </div>
 </div>